← Back to README

 • Parser tests: Lambda expression parsing

-• Converter tests: AST to expression tree conversion
+• AST visitor tests: AST to expression tree conversion

 • Queryable tests: Query builder API